 Euro nymphing flies are heavily weighted and designed to sink quickly.
-It is important to know the weight of the euro nymphing flies you are using because you need to be able to make frequent adjustments depending on the depth and speed of the water you are fishing.
+It is important to know the weight of the euro nymphing flies you are using, as you need to make frequent adjustments based on the depth and speed of the water you are fishing.
 If your nymphs are too heavy for the water type you are fishing, they will get hung up on the bottom and disrupt your drift.
 If your nymphs are too light, they will not get down to the fish.
-I created this post to share my strategy for weighting and organizing euro nymphing flies to help you develop as system to make easy adjustments when out on the water.
+I created this post to share my strategy for weighting and organizing euro nymphing flies, helping you develop a system that makes it easy to adjust when out on the water.

 Tying Euro Nymphing Flies

-For the majority the euro nymphing flies I tie, I use jig hooks ranging from size 12 to 20.
-I pair the jig hooks with slotted tungsten beads in a variety of weights.
-It is important to know the weights of the tungsten beads your flies are tied with and have a system to easily identify them when when you are fishing.
+For the majority of the euro nymphing flies I tie, I use jig hook ranging from size 12 to 20.
+I pair the jig hook with slotted tungsten beads in a variety of weights.
+It is important to know the weights of the tungsten beads your flies are tied with and have a system to easily identify them when you are fishing.

 My euro nymphs are simple patterns.
 I use simple patterns because I have confidence in them.
 Confidence comes from catching fish consistently on a pattern.
 My boxes are filled with variations of Walt’s worms, frenchies, perdigons, and other proven patterns.